Towards Adversarially Robust Recommendation from Adaptive Fraudster Detection: Recommendation in Adversarial Environemnt

-In this section, we introduce the adversarial environment that a recommendation system operates in.
-We consider an adversarial environment consisting of an attacker and a defender, where the attacker launches node injection attacks against a target RS while the defender (e.g., system administrator) aims to effectively run the RS in the presence of this proactive attacker.
-Below, we specify the goal, knowledge, and ability of both the attacker and defender, respectively. \paragraph{Attacker} We consider an attacker whose goal is to promote a set of target items $\mathcal{T} \subset \mathcal{V}$.
-More specifically, the attacker aims to increase the probability that a target item $v_t \in \mathcal{T}$ appears in the top-K recommendation lists of target users.
-Based on the Kerckhoffs’s principle, we assume a worst-case scenario where the attacker has a full knowledge of the target RS, including the data (i.e., the original clean graph $\mathcal{G}$) and the recommendation algorithm.
-To achieve the malicious goal, the attacker is able to inject a set of fake users $\mathcal{U}'$ as well as some ratings (i.e., edges $\mathcal{E}'$ between $\mathcal{U}'$ and $\mathcal{V}$), resulting a manipulated graph $\mathcal{G}' = (\mathcal{U}\cup \mathcal{U}'\cup \mathcal{V},\mathcal{E}\cup \mathcal{E}')$.
+We consider an attacker whose goal is to promote a set of target items $\mathcal{T} \subset \mathcal{V}$.
+More specifically, the attacker aims to increase the probability that a target item $v_t \in \mathcal{T}$ appears in the top-$k$ recommendation lists of target users.
+Based on Kerckhoffs’s principle \cite{Kerckhoffs1883cryptographie}, we assume a worst-case scenario where the attacker has full knowledge of the target RS, including the data (i.e., the clean graph $\mathcal{G}$) and the recommendation algorithm.
+To achieve the malicious goal, the attacker is able to inject a set of fake users $\mathcal{U}'$ as well as some ratings (i.e., edges $\mathcal{E}'$ between $\mathcal{U}'$ and $\mathcal{V}$), resulting in a manipulated graph $\mathcal{G}' = (\mathcal{U}\cup \mathcal{U}'\cup \mathcal{V},\mathcal{E}\cup \mathcal{E}')$.
 To constrain the attacker's ability, we assume that there are at most $H$ fake users (i.e., $|\mathcal{U}'| \leq H$), and each fake user can give at most $B$ ratings.
 After the attack, the defender observes the manipulated graph $\mathcal{G}'$, from which the RS is trained and tested; this attack falls into the category of data poisoning attacks.